peterrenshaw/wsd/README.md

     |__/|__/ \__/ \_,_/ \__//_//_/\__//_/

+2018OCT30
+* bugger: needed to simplify the downloaded JSON from a complex structure to a linear list.

+* created a new json file from latest-weather.json to yyyymmmddThh.json

+* it is a simplified version of the downloaded file

 2018OCT27
 * need some periodic useful data to play with D3, so I hacked a quick bit of code to get periodic weather data from BOM